kubeflow/manifests/docs/release/handbook.md

 * Creating PRs to update manifests repo from WG provided git revisions
 * Attending the Release Team meetings
 * Providing feedback on enhancing the current Release Handbook
+* Keeping notes from the Release Team meetings, in a rotation manner between the members

 ### Product Manager
 They will be in charge of driving non-code deliverables, like the post-release blog post and social media announcements.
 The Product Manager is also responsible for tracking important features and bug fixes that should be highlighted in the release.

 **Prerequisites:** Experience in developing blog posts.
 Contributions to an existing Open Source project is a huge plus.

-**Time Commitments:** This role will require synchronous communication, since they need to be attending the Release Team meetings.
-Most of the effort is expected to start once the Feature Freeze phase completes.
+**Time Commitments:** This role will require some synchronous communication, since they will need to attend some of the later Release Team meetings.
+Most of the effort is expected to start once the Feature Freeze phase completes, where they will start working on the blog and release announcements.

 **Responsibilities:**

 * Driving the blog post effort
-* Keeping notes from the Release Team meetings
 * Making sure the processes are being followed
 * Handling communication for social media content publication